jeffknerr/jeffknerr.github.io/_posts/2021-04-28-ldap-for-small-department.markdown

 your ldap domain info.
 For this page I will use `dc=cs,dc=college,dc=edu` as an example (as in user@cs.college.edu).

+Here are the slapd configure questions and my typical answers:

+    DNS domain: cs.college.edu
+    organization: cs.college.edu
+    admin password: make this a good one!!! database backend: MDB
+    remove db when purge: No
+    move old db: Yes

 Also, if you need/want to restart the whole process (I did many times), you can do this to wipe out the current _slapd_ files: